Best Ways To Pay A Chinese Supplier Without Getting Scammed Or Paying High Fees

 Avoid Direct Bank transfers to avoid outrageous fees.

-The default payment method for most purchases is direct bank transfer; however, this may be the worst way to send money due to outrageous fees.
-For example, we sent a USD 38,000 payment via Wells Fargo and were slapped with USD 3,100 in fees.
+The default payment method for most purchases is direct bank transfer; however, this may be the worst way to send money due to the high fees associated with it.
+For example, we sent a $38,000 payment via Wells Fargo and were charged $ 3,100 in fees.
 No, this is not a typo–that’s over 8%!
 You can expect the same exorbitant fees if you look at Citi, Bank of America, or any other major banks.

 Negotiate in the local currency.

-China’s currency is the Renminbi, and the units are the Yuan.
+China’s currency is the Renminbi, and the unit is the Yuan.
 As of this writing, the exchange rate is 6.375 CNY to 1 USD (https://xe.com/currencycharts/?from=USD&to=CNY).
 Remember this: most factories give CNY prices, so you’ll have to convert all amounts yourself.
-When you ask for a quote in USD, they’ll usually choose an exchange rate and one that, not surprisingly, favors them over you.
+When you ask for a quote in USD, they’ll usually choose an exchange rate that, not surprisingly, favors them over you.

-I negotiate and ask for all quotes in CNY since it’s easier for Chinese factories to work in their currency, but I give clients USD.
-I always use the most recent quote from xe.com for my exchange rates.
-We at Cosmo have a transparent sourcing process, and you make all payments directly to the factory.
-Therefore, we can help all our clients with the payment process and even handle the payment when requested.
+I negotiate and request all quotes in CNY, as it’s easier for Chinese factories to work in their currency, but I provide clients with USD quotes.
+I always use the most recent exchange rate from xe.com for my calculations.
+At Cosmo, we have a transparent sourcing process, and you make all payments directly to the factory.
+Therefore, we can assist all our clients with the payment process and even handle payments when requested.

 Use PayPal for small purchases or samples.